 Looking for the best swivel seat for your Ford Transit, Mercedes Sprinter or Dodge ProMaster van?
-In this real-world review (we live full-time in our campervan and use the swivels everyday), we compare four different popular models: Scopema, Swisstech, SwivelsRus and DiscountVanTruck.
+In this real-world review (we live full-time in our campervan and use the swivels everyday), we compare four different popular models: Scopema, Swisstech (OKB), SwivelsRus and DiscountVanTruck.
 Only two swivels can stay in the van with us, let's find out which ones!

 The test was performed from our high-tech laboratory under controlled environment: